KEPLA: A Knowledge-Enhanced Deep Learning Framework for Accurate Protein-Ligand Binding Affinity Prediction: Introduction

 In this paper, we propose a knowledge-enhanced protein-ligand binding affinity prediction (KEPLA) model, which is the first general framework to achieve deep integration of biochemical factual knowledge into the task of PLA prediction.
 The overall architecture of KEPLA follows an encoder-decoder paradigm.
-Specifically, it employs hybrid encoders---evolutionary sequence model (ESM)~\cite{lin2023evolutionary} for 1D amino acid sequences and graph convolutional networks (GCNs)~\cite{mastropietro2023learning} for 2D molecular graphs--- to generate both global and local representations of proteins and ligands.
+Specifically, it employs hybrid encoders---evolutionary sequence model (ESM)~\cite{lin2023evolutionary} for 1D amino acid sequences and graph convolutional networks (GCNs)~\cite{mastropietro2023learning} for 2D molecular graphs---to generate both global and local representations of proteins and ligands.
 To ensure the encoders effectively capture and leverage biochemical knowledge for the task, KEPLA jointly trains the encoded protein and ligand representations on two objectives: KG embedding and PLA prediction.
-For the KG embedding objective, the encoded global representations are directly used as the entity embeddings of our constructed KG, which covers protein-GO and ligand-LP knowledge.
+For the KG embedding objective, global representations are directly used as the entity embeddings of our constructed KG, which covers protein-GO and ligand-LP knowledge.
 Then they are optimized alongside other learnable entity and relation embeddings using standard KG embedding techniques.
-For the PLA prediction objective, the encoded local representations are processed by a pairwise interaction module, which uses a cross attention network~\cite{hou2019cross} to derive protein-ligand joint representations.
+For the PLA prediction objective, local representations are processed by a pairwise interaction module, which uses a cross attention network~\cite{hou2019cross} to derive protein-ligand joint representations.
 The joint representations are then decoded by a multilayer perceptron (MLP) decoder to produce the final affinity prediction.
-By jointly minimizing the losses of both objectives, our model takes into account the relevant biochemical knowledge while making PLA predictions and thus can be enhanced.
-We conduct extensive experiments under both in-domain and cross-domain settings, comparing KEPLA with state-of-the-art methods.
-Results demonstrate that KEPLA achieves significant performance gains, improving RMSE metric by 5.28\% and 12.42\% on two benchmark datasets, respectively.
-Moreover, KEPLA provides more interpretable insights into the prediction through its knowledge-grounded framework.
+Extensive experiments under different settings validate the effectiveness of KEPLA against state-of-the-art methods.
+Moreover, its knowledge-grounded framework enhances the interpretability of PLA prediction.

 To summarize, our contributions are as follows: (1) We propose KEPLA, the ﬁrst knowledge-enhanced PLA predicting model that incorporates a KG with the interaction-free framework, achieving notable performance improvements.
 (2) By leveraging the KG and cross attention mechanism, KEPLA provides an interpretable prediction through relevant knowledge and attention visualization, moving beyond traditional black-box outputs.
 (3) We construct and release a novel KG dataset based on PDBbind, promoting the research on PLA prediction.